2022 elections in India

 Elections in India in 2022 include election to the office of the President of India, vice president of India, by-elections to the Lok Sabha, elections to the Rajya Sabha, elections to state legislative assemblies of 7 (seven) states, by-elections to state legislative assemblies and numerous other elections and by-elections to state legislative councils and local bodies.

 Presidential election

-Presidential election was held on 18 July 2022.
+The presidential election was held on 18 July 2022.
 The counting of votes took place on 21 July 2022 and Droupadi Murmu was elected as the next President of India.

 Vice presidential election

 Vice presidential election was held on 6 August 2022.
 The votes were counted on the same day and Jagdeep Dhankhar was elected as the next Vice president of India.